domgetter/NCoC/README.md

 #### Q: You must be a middle aged white man living in the US that gives no shits and does not tolerate people from any background?

 Actually, that could not be farther from the truth.
 I work at an organization that builds products for gay community, in fact.
 But am sick of having some of my favorite projects bogged down because people love drama.
 I am especially sick of feeling like people feel they want a someone to prepare a special place for people like me and our special needs.
 We just want to be like everyone else.

-#### Q: You are a coward for not being clear who you are and telling us!

-Why, so you can make a public example out of how I hate $YOUR_SOCIAL_ISSUE?
-Did you read this?
-Unfortunately, if I were to tell people who I am, they would come after me personally, the projects I am involved with, and possibly get me even fired!
-I have a point to make, but I'm not stupid.